Contact Lens Care

 What is dry eye?

-This, in turn, leads to eyes feeling itchy, irritated and sometimes inflamed and painful.
+This can lead to eyes feeling itchy, irritated and sometimes inflamed and painful.

 How can I get rid of dry eye?

-However, faster and more effective relief can be achieved with the use of eye drops.
-At FeelGoodContacts.com, we stock a huge range of eye drops for dry eyes, as well as other dry eye treatments that include eye masks and sprays.
+However, faster and more effective relief can be achieved with the use of treatment such as eye drops.
+At Feel Good Contacts, we stock a huge range of eye drops for dry eyes, as well as other dry eye treatments that include eye masks and sprays.